davidutibe/price_optimization_analysis/README.md

 **Thank you for taking the time to read through this project!**

-**For inquiries, collaboration opportunities, or to engage my services, feel free to reach out via email: mdavidutibe@gmail.com.**
+**For inquiries, collaboration opportunities, or to engage my services, feel free to reach out via email: mdavidutibe@gmail.com or phone: +234 8167025252.**

 ### Author
 [David Utibe Michael](https://github.com/davidutibe)